moosend/mooskin-ui/components/Input/README.md

 * `onChange` - callback to be triggered on input change
 * `validate` - validate function
 * `status` - to be used with validate, to apply classes based on error or success
+* `extraHtmlAttr` - extra html attributes applied to the input

 </div>